 The parish re-opened the school in 1981 with an enrollment of 24 students with combined grades.
 First and second grades were taught by one teacher, and third and fourth were taught by another teacher.
 With the arrival of Fr.
 John Giel in 1992, the school had 52 students and started growing.
 Father was committed to Catholic education and he added one grade each year until eighth grade status was achieved.
 The first eighth grade graduating class was in May 1994.
 The school currently offers enrollment in classes from Preschool 3, VPK, Kindergarten through eight, with a formal middle school.

 By 2005, the increasing population of the school warranted further expansion.
-The parish started a capital campaign to add on to the school.
-By 2008, we had raised enough funds to start the project.
-We decided to begin our school expansion based on the fact that we were competing for students with other private, charter, and public schools with newer and more state of the art facilities.
-Our case statement for this expansion included the following facts:
+The parish started a Capital Campaign to add on to the school.
+By 2008, we had raised enough funds to start one of our two phase projects.
+We decided to begin our school expansion first based on the fact that we were competing for students with other private, charter, and public schools with newer and more state of the art facilities.

-The new construction of $3.2 million enabled us to build a new addition between our existing social hall, the two story building and the sports pavilion.
-This addition was attached to the existing social hall and housed an expanded kitchen and food preparation area and storage area so that we can provide food service for a variety of parish events as well as a daily program for school hot lunch.
-The addition to the school also included a new multi-purpose area separate from the parish hall, a cafeteria and a place where the school could hold assemblies.
-The old administration building was renovated to house the new fine arts center providing space for a new and expanded music room and art studio.
-The parish purchased a private house located next door to the school and renovated it for the new administrative offices for the school.
+The $3.2 million addition connected the existing social hall with a two story building and expanded the kitchen and food preparation/storage area and storage area so that we can provide our own food service for school hot lunch.
+This expansion also included a cafeteria and a place where the school could hold assemblies.
+Above the cafeteria, a new media/library center was constructed allowing for seating of at least 40 students and providing space for reading, storytelling and computer lab.
+The old administration building was renovated to house the fine arts center providing space for an expanded music room and art studio.
+In addition, the parish purchased a private house located next door to the school and renovated it for the new administrative offices for the school.

 Today, St. Paul School facilities encompass six buildings and over 20 acres of parish land.
 In 2006, a track and soccer field was built.
 The grounds also include a ball field and a sports pavilion.